The Chemical Quadrant focuses on the four components of chemistry: what we eat, what we drink, our genetics, and tuning in to our wellbeing.

 Tune in to Change Your Life

-I want to encourage people to listen to themselves: if you check in every morning and say how do I feel, what would your body tell you?
+Learn to listen to yourself: if you check in every morning and say how do I feel, what would your body tell you?
 Go ahead and try it now: Did I sleep ok?
 Did I have a good bowel movement today?
 Do I feel vibrant and alive or do I feel foggy?
 Do I feel achy and sore?
-I call this tuning in to your wellbeing.
+This is called tuning in to your wellbeing.
 It can be done in just two minutes after your alarm clock goes off and before you get out of bed.
 If you are someone that needs to get moving, let your feet hit the floor and then ask yourself these questions as you begin your morning routine.

 If people would start to tune in to their own bodies, they would start to think about what led to them feeling the way they do.
 What did I eat yesterday?
 Did I drink enough water?
 Did I drink too much alcohol?
 Did I have too much sugar and so I have more pain?
 Once we know the cause of own pain, discomfort, or lack of energy, we can begin to change.
 If you tune in and notice a headache–which makes you remember that you didn’t drink very much water yesterday–you can remind yourself to drink more today–and even start with a big glass right now!